douglasgreen/news/2025/03/31/en.md

 ## Crime & Justice

+### U.S. Sends Alleged Gang Members to El Salvador Amid Legal Disputes

+The United States has deported 17 individuals, alleged to be members of the Tren de Aragua and MS-13 gangs, to El Salvador.
+This move is part of a controversial deportation strategy by the Trump administration, which has faced legal challenges.
+The deportees, described as "violent criminals" by U.S. officials, include individuals accused of serious crimes such as murder and rape.
+Despite a court order temporarily blocking deportations under the Alien Enemies Act, the administration proceeded with the transfers, citing national security concerns.
+El Salvador's President Nayib Bukele has accepted these deportees, emphasizing their dangerous profiles.
+However, human rights advocates have raised concerns about the lack of due process and the potential risks faced by deportees in El Salvador's notorious prisons.
+The situation remains tense as legal battles continue over the administration's deportation policies.

 ### Fire at New Mexico Republican HQ Sparks Investigation and Outrage

 A fire broke out early Sunday morning at the Republican Party headquarters in Albuquerque, New Mexico, causing significant damage to the building's entryway.
 The party has labeled the incident as a deliberate act of arson, pointing to graffiti found on the building that read "ICE=KKK" as evidence of a politically motivated attack.
 Fortunately, no one was injured in the fire, which was quickly brought under control by firefighters.
 The incident has prompted a federal investigation involving the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Republican Party officials have expressed their determination to continue their work despite the attack, while local and state leaders, including Albuquerque's mayor and New Mexico's governor, have condemned the act of violence.
 This event is part of a troubling trend of politically motivated violence, with recent similar attacks targeting Tesla dealerships across the country.
 The investigation is ongoing, and authorities are urging anyone with information to come forward.

 ## Society & Culture

+### Federal Review of Harvard's Funding Amid Antisemitism Concerns

+The Trump administration has launched a comprehensive review of Harvard University's federal funding due to concerns about antisemitism on campus.
+This review involves examining nearly $9 billion in contracts and grants between Harvard and the federal government.
+The administration's task force aims to ensure that Harvard complies with civil rights laws and addresses antisemitic discrimination.
+This move follows similar actions taken against Columbia University, where funding was paused until the university agreed to certain demands.
+The review is part of a broader effort to combat antisemitism in higher education, with the administration emphasizing the importance of protecting students and promoting free inquiry.
+Harvard has yet to respond to these developments, which have sparked a national conversation about the balance between free speech and discrimination on college campuses.

 ### Joyful Celebrations Mark Eid al-Fitr Around the World